avestura/avestura.github.io/_posts/2019-05-13-run-tor-with-powershell.md

 All you need to do is to put suitable configs in the Configuration section of the script.
 Put the root installation folder of Tor Browser in `$torBrowser` varibale, and set your password for the current local Tor network using the `$TOR_Password`.

 #### Setting an alias
-Alias naming things are fun!
+Alias naming is fun (and sometimes dangerous!).
 At the end of the `Start-Tor.ps1` and after the function declaration you can alias `Start-Tor` to `freedom`, so you can run Tor easier!

 ```powershell
 Set-Alias freedom Start-Tor